introlab/ros_for_ios/README.md

 ROS
 ---

-!!
-The catkin build system available with the ROS groovy release is not used !!
+*The catkin build system available with the ROS groovy release is not used*

 Here is the principal parts that has been built (for arm7, arm7s and i386 simulator) from the sources available on the ROS GitHub